Student loan deferment allows you to temporarily stop making payments on your student loans.

 In some professions, you may be eligible for student loan forgiveness.
 While the terms vary, this generally means that if you pay your student loans for a certain amount of time and don't miss a payment, after that time period, the remainder of your loans will be forgiven.
 This option is usually only available for those who work in public services, like a teacher.

 Student loan debt forgiven or discharged between 2021 and 2025 is tax-free, due to the American Rescue Plan of 2021.

 Consider This First

 Before you go on deferment, you should talk to your student loan servicer and learn about the terms of deferment.

-It's also wise to create a written budget that lists all of your bills, monthly spending, debt, and your income.
+It's also wise to create a written budget that lists all of your bills, monthly spending, debt, and income.
 If you are considering a deferment, it's wise to cut back on other areas of your budget.
 Deferment is a temporary solution—and you will only be allowed to put your loan on deferment for a limited amount of time.
-If you put your student loans on deferment, and don't change your spending habits or earning power, you'll find yourself in the exact same position down the road.
+If you put your student loans on deferment and don't change your spending habits or earning power, you'll find yourself in the exact same position down the road.

-If you take the time now to work to improve your situation,you can get out of debt, and then begin to build wealth.
+If you take the time now to work to improve your situation, you can get out of debt and begin to build wealth.